|Back to Back Issues Page

 Getting the whole story: reading/listening practice:

 This is the story of British stockbroker Nicholas Winton.When he understood the danger to Jewish children after the Germans took over part of Czechoslovakia, he worked tirelessly to arrange transportation and temporary homes for them in Great Britain.

-My first choice for students (short, fairly simple narratives and a positive outcome) would probably be its link to a Copenhagen site (in English) on the Danish Jews’ escape to Sweden and especially very short stories about the secret codes rescuers used: ”The Code is Apple Crates.”
+My first choice for students (short, fairly simple narratives and a positive outcome) would probably be its link to a Copenhagen site (in English-- below the navigation info) on the Danish Jews’ escape to Sweden and especially very short stories about the secret codes rescuers used: ”The Code is Apple Crates.”

 If you have time, there’s a link at the bottom of that page to another true short story about the way Danish Social Services protected Jewish property until its owners could return. __________________________________